Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Empirical Evaluation

-This gap can be explained by regularization.
-As discussed in~\cref{subsec:policy-optimization}, $\DSAC$ is a limiting case of $\NPGRKL$ with $\etat \to \infty$, differing only by the absence of reverse KL regularization.
-Hence, for $n>1$, $\NPGRKL(0,0)$ benefits from additional optimization steps under KL regularization, whereas $\DSAC(0,0)$ lacks both KL and entropy terms.
-Overall,~\cref{fig:all-objectives-no-ent-20-games-m-1-10} shows that several of our objectives remain competitive with $\DQN$ without explicit entropy regularization, provided that the actor objective is sufficiently optimized.
+The gap between $\DSAC$ and other objectives can be explained by the lack of regularization in $\DSAC$.
+In particular, recall that $\DSAC$ is a limiting case of $\NPGRKL$ with $\etat \to \infty$, and hence does not have the reverse KL regularization term (see the $\NPGRKL$ objective in~\cref{tab:objectives}).
+Consequently, for $n>1$, $\NPGRKL(0,0)$ benefits from additional optimization steps under KL regularization, whereas $\DSAC(0,0)$ lacks both the KL and entropy terms.

+\paragraph{Conclusion 4: Objectives from Our Proposed Framework are Comparable to Baselines:} To evaluate the empirical effectiveness of the derived objectives, we compare against established baselines $\PPO$~\citep{schulman2017proximal}, $\DQN$~\citep{mnih2013playing}, and the recent value-based method $\LMC$~\citep{ishfaq2023provable}.
+We select $\LMC$ as a baseline for three reasons.
+First, it matches or outperforms strong value-based baselines, including $\NoisyNetDQN$~\citep{fortunato2017noisy}, $\CFiveOne$~\citep{bellemare2017distributional}, $\QRDQN$~\citep{dabney2017distributional}, and $\IQN$~\citep{dabney2018implicit}, across a broad set of Atari games.
+Second, $\LMC$ avoids $\epsilon$-greedy exploration, which is known to be brittle to tune~\citep{hessel2018rainbow}.
+Third, the method is implemented as a modification of Adam~\citep{kingma2014adam}, making it straightforward to integrate into the same \texttt{stable-baselines3} codebase used for all methods in our framework.
+This choice allows for a controlled comparison that isolates algorithmic differences rather than implementation artifacts.

+The IQM results across all games in~\cref{tab:normalized_score_summary} show that our novel $\NPGFKL(\tau, 0)$ achieves the strongest overall performance.
+Per-game final expected rewards are provided in~\cref{app:20-games-final-performance}.
+Full training curves are shown in Figures~\ref{fig:ppo-long}--\ref{fig:lmc-long} in Appendix~\ref{app:full-horizon-curves}.
+We emphasize that our goal is to evaluate the objectives derived from our principled framework, rather than to construct a fully compositional agent such as $\RAINBOW$~\citep{hessel2018rainbow}.
+Standard enhancements, including prioritized replay, multi-step returns, distributional critics, dueling architectures, NoisyNets, and double $Q$-learning might further improve the performance.
+However, such modifications are orthogonal to our contributions, and we leave them to future work.

-\paragraph{Conclusion 4: Direction of KL Mostly Does Not Matter:} Prior work~\citep{chan2022greedification} examined the effect of KL direction when the intermediate policy follows a Boltzmann distribution, $\ppith \propto \exp(q_\tau^t(s,a)/\tau)$, and reported no significant differences in discrete-action settings.
-We revisit this question in the context of our actor objectives, evaluating $\SPMA$ and $\NPG$ under two regimes: (i) $\zeta=\tau=0$ (e.g., $\NPGRKL(0,0)$) and (ii) $\tau \neq 0$ with $\zeta=0$ (e.g., $\NPGRKL(\tau,0)$).
+\paragraph{Conclusion 5: Empirical Results Tend to Favour the Forward KL Direction:} \citet{chan2022greedification} have studied the impact of the KL direction in the discrete-action setting when the intermediate policy is Boltzmann i.e. $\ppith \propto \exp(q_\tau^t(s,a)/\tau)$, and have reported no significant differences in the performance.
+We revisit this question in the context of our actor objectives, evaluating $\SPMA$ and $\NPG$ under two regimes: (i) $\zeta=0, \tau=0$ and (ii) $\zeta=0$, $\tau \neq 0$ (i.e., only actor entropy).
+For (i), we use $n = 10$ (as $n = 1$ performs poorly) and observe that using the forward KL yields a clear advantage for $\SPMA$, while the difference is small for $\NPG$ (~\cref{tab:iqm_summary_no_ent}).
+For (ii), forward and reverse KL perform similarly for $\SPMA$, whereas $\NPG$ benefits more from the forward KL direction (~\cref{tab:normalized_score_summary}).